tc39/proposal-call-this/README.md

 Node.js’s runtime depends on many built-in JavaScript global intrinsic objects that are vulnerable to mutation or prototype pollution by third-party libraries.
-When initializing a JavaScript runtime, Node.js therefore caches wrapped versions of all global intrinsic objects (and their methods) in a [large `primordials` object][primordials.js].
+When initializing a JavaScript runtime, Node.js therefore caches wrapped versions of every global intrinsic object (and its methods) in a [large `primordials` object][primordials.js].

+Many of the global intrinsic methods inside of the `primordials` object rely on the `this` binding.
-This `primordials` object contains numerous entries that look like this:
+`primordials` therefore contains numerous entries that look like this:
 ```js
 ArrayPrototypeConcat: uncurryThis(Array.prototype.concat),
 ArrayPrototypeCopyWithin: uncurryThis(Array.prototype.copyWithin),